Golden State Savings: 20 Ways to Put Away Cash if You Live in California

 Approximately 65% of drivers overpay on car insurance to balance out those who drive a lot, according to MetroMile.

-If you aren’t spending as much time in the driver’s seat, then you don’t need to pay as much.
+If you aren’t spending as much time in the driver’s seat, you don’t need to pay as much.

 Find out for yourself if a pay-per-mile insurance company will help you save by snagging a free quote.